Top 10 Hotels in Las Vegas

 A hidden gem occupying the top 5 floors of the Mandalay Bay towers, Four Seasons Hotel is often regarded as Las Vegas’s nicest hotel —and with good reason.
 It ranks high as a family-friendly property and its atmosphere is markedly quiet, cordoned off the gaming crowd.
 Its help and check-in desk on the ground floor is praised for having the friendliest and most responsive staff in The Strip.

+Revamped in 2016, the Vegas hotel is operated by a brand known for luxury, and the rooms are lavishly appointed with posh furnishings.
 Once in their rooms, guests are greeted by breathtaking views of the Las Vegas skyline, flat-screen TVs, art deco décor, luxurious bathrooms, minibars, and coffeemakers, amongst an array of other impressive amenities.

-Aside from Mandalay Bay’s superb appeal, guests can expect to enjoy Sin City’s best quality of service, quiet atmosphere, and unbeatable attention to detail.
+Guests can expect to enjoy Sin City’s best quality of service, quiet atmosphere, and unbeatable attention to detail.
 Additionally, Four Seasons offers a variety of on-site amenities, including 3 bars, two restaurants, a spa, a fitness center, and an outdoor pool.

 What could improve: A steep resort fee of $45 a night is included

-9 – NoMad Las Vegas
+9- NoMad Las Vegas

 Address: 3772 S Las Vegas Blvd, Las Vegas, NV 89109

+NoMad’s digs come with a raft of complimentary amenities, ranging from flat-screen TVs and minibars to free internet and more.
 Outside their rooms, guests can take advantage of the 24/7 fitness center, Moroccan-themed pool deck, and priority access to the pool at Park MGM.
-The hotel’s small size has elicited mixed feelings; with some saying it feels stuffy.
+The hotel’s small size has elicited mixed feelings, with some saying it feels stuffy.

 What we liked: It feels stylish, secluded, and sophisticated; its hideaway location from the Park MGM crowd is noteworthy.